Refal22/Autonomous_Merchant_Operations_Agent/README.md

 - `*_mapping_*.csv` (normalization mappings for monitoring and further processing)
 - Final `Daily Report (Markdown)`

+And a `deduplicated/` folder, which contains the deduplicated customer messages and configuration files for the used library.

 ## Sample Output

 A sample daily report generated from the agent is included in the repository under: